17 Benefits Of Avocado Oil For Skin, Hair, And Health

 While cooking with avocado oil has still not caught on, the cosmetic industry leverages the many benefits of avocado oil for skin and hair.
 Many creams, cleansers, moisturizers, and sunscreens contain avocado oil.
 Here’s why.

 Tip: Apply extra-virgin avocado oil on your face after cleansing your face.
 Wash it off the morning after so as not to clog the skin pores.

 Avocado oil can penetrate into the second layer of the skin (dermis) and provide deep moisturizing with its oleic acid and phytosterols.
 People who have a dry and sensitive skin type are usually advised to use oils rich in oleic acid.
 The lecithin in avocado oil helps boost collagen, and the pro-vitamin A carotenoids lutein and zeaxanthin enhance the skin’s natural antioxidant store.3

 This makes avocado oil an ideal night cream that aids in the skin repair process.
 Unlike most night creams, it contains the antioxidant vitamin E, which is essential to undo the ill effects of the UV rays you encounter through the day.
 The skin-damaging effects of the sun can continue long after you have been exposed.

-2. Prevents Sun Damage
+2. Prevents Skin Damage From Sun Rays

 For most people, exposure to the sun and its harmful ultraviolet (UV) rays is unavoidable.
-As a result, the skin undergoes damage in the form of photo aging, or premature skin aging.
+As a result, the skin undergoes damage in the form of photo aging or premature skin aging.
 These rays have the power to also damage the DNA and lead to skin cancer.
 Tanning beds and sun lamps are similarly harmful.

 Studies have found that avocados, and by extension avocado oil, can both prevent and treat skin damage, thanks to their PFA.
 In a study, when PFA was injected into skin cells before they were exposed to UVB rays: